 General principles for the design of 3D models for touch readers

-There are five main principles for the design of 3D models for touch readers.
+There are five main principles for the design of 3D models for touch readers, which can be applied to any 3D model.
 Each of these principles is described in more detail below.

 Just as tactile graphics need to be a simplification of the print diagram rather than a direct replica, so too 3D models need to be a well-considered re-interpretation of the original object to best support understanding through touch.
 Touch differs from vision in that very fine details cannot be distinguished and an understanding of the whole must be built up through sequential active exploration of the parts through direct contact with the body – mainly the finger pads and perhaps also the fingers and palms.
 To allow for these considerations, objects designed for understanding through touch should be simplified to remove distracting tactile details, allow access with the fingers, and provide tactual distinction between elements.